Oklahoma Workers’ Compensation Lawyer

-Initially, your employer will decide whether you will receive workers' compensation benefits, according to the Oklahoma Workers' Compensation Court of Existing Claims for injuries occurring prior to Feb.
-1, 2014.
-However, doctors and insurance companies often play a role in determining whether an injured or sick worker is eligible for workers' compensation benefits.
+Initially, your employer will decide whether you will receive workers’ compensation benefits.
+However, doctors and insurance companies often play a role in determining whether an injured or sick worker can get into the program.

 Yes.
 You should notify your employer within 30 days of your workplace injury or illness.
 Failure to give notice of the accident to the employer or seek medical attention within 30 days could result in the loss of workers' compensation benefits.
 Hernias have special requirements that require 5-day notice.